 They say that no man is an island.
 When it comes to avoiding workplace injuries, this is certainly true.
 Even the most careful and conscientious worker can get a wrench dropped on his head by a careless coworker.
 Workplace safety is a team sport that everyone needs to practice in order for the company to have a winning season.

-When a work accident does occur, a top workers compensation attorney can help you get the most from your claim.
+When a work accident does occur, a top workers compensation attorney in Chapel Hill, NC, can help you get the most from your claim.

 Like any good team, success starts in training camp.
 In this case, that means that all of your employees must receive the proper workplace training to make them aware of the hazards they face and the methods they are expected to employ in order to reduce risks to a minimum.